fenago/kafka-training/lab_guides/md/lab-kafka-7-2.md

 ```

 If you have a good HTTP client, you can basically perform all of the above operations via the REST
 interface for the Schema Registry.
-I wrote a little example to do this so I could understand the
+Let's use following example to understand the
 Schema registry a little better using the OkHttp client from Square (`com.squareup.okhttp3:okhttp:3.7.0+`) as follows:

 #### Using REST endpoints to try out all of the Schema Registry options